 Research Report Submission 12 months after enrollment (Mid February the following year)

 The MA by research is intended to advance candidates’ critical engagement with the theory and practices of migration and displacement.
 The Masters by Research is intended for advanced students with prior social-science research experience and a background in migration studies.
 Evaluation is based solely on the successful completion of a research report of around 50 000 words.
-Limited fellowship opportunities are offered to exceptional students from other countries in Africa, while South African students are encouraged to apply for support from the University, the School of Social Sciences, and the National Research Foundation.

 Requirements: Submission of a research report based on substantial primary source research is normally expected 12 months after enrollment for full-time students.
 Part-time students have up to two years to complete the project.